 The point is, software is no substitute for camera skills.
 It is great, perhaps even essential, to know how to work on a photo after the event.
 But that cannot take the place of learning how to use a camera, how to appreciate light, and how to compose a great image.

 Beginners beware; there are people out there who will hold you back by telling you that notions of aperture, shutter speed, and ISO are outdated relics of film photography.
 In fact, by learning these photography essentials, you will develop skills that will reduce your reliance on computers to fix your mistakes.

 The benefits?
 Well, first there is the satisfaction of knowing your picture was captured with your own skill and is a true reflection of the moment as it happened.

 Need something more practical?
 Think about this.
-To produce a good image from a poorly taken photo can take hours sitting in front of a computer.
+Producing a good image from a poorly taken photo can take hours sitting in front of a computer.
 How long does it take to get it right in the first place?
-About 1/500th sec.
+About 1/500 of a second.

 Andrew Goodall writes for http://www.naturesimage.com.au and is a nature photographer based in Australia.
 He manages a gallery in Montville full of landscape photography from throughout Australia.